jbasko/hookery/README.rst

 It's really simple.
 There are some events in the lifetime of your simple Python application that you want to hook into, and you don't want to be overriding methods or writing conditional code to do that.
-What you do is you introduce hooks and register callbacks.
+What you do is you introduce events and register hooks.

 .. code-block:: python